-I co-direct the Center for European and Transatlantic Studies; a Jean Monnet Center of Excellence; and direct the Nunn School’s undergraduate program.
-I am also Chair of the European Union Studies Association (2015-17).
-I coordinate the EU Jean Monnet Network in the US.
-In July 2017 I will become one of the co-editors of JCMS: Journal of Common Market Studies.
+I co-direct the Center for European and Transatlantic Studies; a Jean Monnet Center of Excellence.
+I am co-editor of JMCS: Journal of Common Market Studies.
+I was chair of the European Union Studies Association (2015-17).
+In that capacity I coordinated the EU Jean Monnet Network in the US.
 Since 2010 I have been a member of the Economic and Social Research Council (UK) Peer Review College.
 In the past I co-edited the (British) Political Studies Association journal POLITICS (2006–11) and the University Association of Contemporary European Studies’ JCMS Annual Review of the European Union (2006-8).

 I also engage regularly with the general public and policy-makers, sharing the insights from my research.

 Invited and public talks since joining Georgia Tech

 ‘Trade Policy in a Changing EU and an Uncertain World,’ paper to the ‘Jean Monnet Fellowship Programme @ 25’ Alumni Conference, European University Institute, 22-23 June 2017.

 “Trade,” Virtual Briefing on “Transatlantic Relations after the First 100 Days,” University of Pittsburgh and Florida International University, 3 May 2017.

 “From Great Expectations to Damp Squib: The Politics of TTIP,” Florida International University, 17 February 2017.

 Featured discussant, “Writing the Rules of 21st Century Trade” Workshop, University of Southern Denmark, 10 October 2016.